chipsalliance/f4pga/README.md

 ### QuickLogic IOB plugin

-[QL IOB plugin](./ql-iob-plugin/) annotates IO buffer cells with information from IO placement constraints.
+[QuickLogic IOB plugin](./ql-iob-plugin/) annotates IO buffer cells with information from IO placement constraints.
+Used during synthesis for QuickLogic EOS-S3 architecture.

 The plugin adds the following command:
 * quicklogic_iob

+### QuickLogic QLF FPGAs plugin

+[QuickLogic QLF plugin](./ql-qlf-plugin) extends Yosys with synthesis support for `qlf_k4n8` and `qlf_k6n10` architectures.

+The plugin adds the following command:
+* synth_quicklogic

+Detailed help on the supported command(s) can be obtained by running `help <command_name>` in Yosys.

 ### SDC plugin